 Budget-conscious (under £150)

-• Quality HDMI cable: Minimum 2m certified HDMI 2.0 cable for 4K 60p signals
+- A decent HDMI cable: a 2m certified HDMI 2.0 cable minimum for 4K 60p signals

-• USB extension cable: For desktop setups where capture card location matters
+- USB extension cable: handy for desktop setups where the card sits away from the machine

-• HDMI signal amplifier: For runs over 5m to prevent signal degradation
+- HDMI signal amplifier: for runs over 5m, to stop the signal degrading

 Frequently Asked Questions